 - Collaborating around opportunities for uniformity in the development and enforcement of cannabis laws.

-The Cannabis Project produces a bi-monthly newsletter, publishes a montly blog, hosts forums for attorneys and their regulatory clients, seeks information from Congress, public health officials, federal agencies, private sector and other parties interested in the development and regulatory atmosphere around the topic.
+The Cannabis Project produces a bi-monthly newsletter, publishes a monthly blog, hosts forums for attorneys and their regulatory clients, seeks information from Congress, public health officials, federal agencies, private sector and other parties interested in the development and regulatory atmosphere around the topic.

 Ultimately, the Cannabis Project will provide interested parties an opportunity to dialogue on how cannabis legalization might preserve public health and safety, protect consumers and ensure the rule of law, while also respecting the role of states to innovate and experiment as laboratories of democracy.